Route Details 2019

-In the seventh edition,the route becomes even better.
-Owing to development works in the city,the Start & Finish point have been shifted approx 1.5 km further from the original venue ( old venue was the Police Parade ground Satara. )
+In the 8th edition,the route becomes even better.
+Owing to development works in the city, the Start & Finish point have been shifted to Police Parade ground again. ( 2018 venue was Talim Sangh ground, Satara. )

-This first km passes by iconic landmarks like the historic 'Kamani Haud' & also goes through the locations of some of the oldest & busiest public squares and business streets of Satara.
+There is a steady incline for about 600 m till you reach Powai Naka.
+After a sharp right turn, runners get a gentle slope & a relatively flat course for next 1.2 km till Shete chowk.
+You will take a sharp left from here.
+You will reach iconic landmark 'Kamani Howd' after a short steady incline.
+Then the road goes through the locations of some of the oldest & busiest public squares and business streets of Satara (Rajpath).
 This straight patch ends approximately near the historic Palace of the Marathas ( Rajwada ).

-This steep incline of approx 600 meters within the city section brings you to the Mirekar chowk on the old route.
+After Rajwada there is a steep incline of approx 600 meters within the city section brings you to the Mirekar chowk.
 From here onwards [ km 1.6 ] we turn right and continue along the familiar ( at least for veterans of this course ) original route.

-The actual Climba begins at approx. 2.4 km, near the Bogda [ Tunnel ], where we take a right turn and get onto the Satara-Kaas road.
+The actual Climb begins at approx. 4.2 km, near the Bogda [ Tunnel ], where we take a right turn and get onto the Satara-Kaas road.

 KAAS, a World Heritage site - famous for its Flower plateau, is about 25 km from here.
 This is the steepest climb of the route, which is approx. 3.25 km long.
 It is important to conserve your resources here.
 It's wiser to walk up a major portion of this section, and make up for it on the return journey.
 You get a panoramic view of Satara and its surrounding mountains on your right hand side [ valley side ]

-The Climba ends at Km 5.75 [ Niwant Hill Resort] & you get an easier Rolling hills section of approx. 4.75 km from here till the Turn around [ apart from a couple of sudden surprise smaller hills along the way ]
+The Climb ends at Km 7.5 [ Niwant Hill Resort] & you get an easier Rolling hills section of approx. 4.75 km from here till the Turn around [ apart from a couple of sudden surprise smaller hills along the way ]

-At km 8.8 [ Prakruti Ayurvedic Health Resort ], you may choose to take a short aselfiea break at the newly developed Runners Point [ 'Running Family' statues, specially commissioned and installed by Satara Runners at the entrance gate of the resort ]
+Just after the turn around you may choose to take a short selfie break at the newly developed Runners Point [ 'Running Family' statues, specially commissioned and installed by Satara Runners at the entrance gate of the resort ]

-Turn Around now & head back to the Finish at the Talim Sangh ground.
-The route back to the Finish takes a slight detour at Km 19.5 at the Mirekar Chowk.
+The route back to the Finish is same till you reach Mirekar chowk at 18 k.
 Here, instead of turning left, we go straight, passing along the historic Adalatwada, the palatial residence of one of the senior members of the Satara Royal Family.